 What You Need to Know About Methamphetamine

-In the past two years, the number of deaths by methamphetamine overdose has more than doubled.
-With the lethal drug’s usage increasing drastically in Manitoba, it’s important to stay informed.
+The number of deaths by methamphetamine overdose has more than doubled since the crisis hit.
+With the lethal drug usage increasing drastically in Manitoba, it’s important to stay informed.

 Methamphetamine, which affects a user’s central nervous system, is a type of stimulant called an amphetamine.
 Amphetamines are white, odourless, bitter-tasting crystalline powders.
 Illicitly prepared amphetamines may be whitish with traces of gray or pink.
 They may be in the form of a coarse powder, crystals or chunks.
 Methamphetamine resembles shaved glass slivers or clear rock salt.
 Amphetamines are injected, smoked, snorted or taken as pills.